DrKRR/Smart-home-device-control-using-Alexa-App/README.md

 #### Part-II: ####
 This part pertains to entering the above parameters to Amazon Alexa after downloading and installing the app on the mobile from Google play store.</br>
 #### Part-III: ####
 In order to get the parameters mentioned in (b) and (c) above, account needs to be created in Sinric Pro.
 After creating the account successfully, Sinric Pro presents APP_KEY, APP_SECRET_CODE and unique Device IDs.
-As they are lengthy strings having alphabetics and numerals, they need to be copied and pasted in the main progrm.
+As they are lengthy strings having alphabetics and numerals, they need to be copied and pasted in the main progrm.</br>
 Let us take a bottom-up approach:
 ###### Create an account in Siric Pro first ######